Asian airlines slash flights to Hong Kong as unrest escalates

 Chinese airlines hit by slides in demand on routes to Hong Kong, Taiwan

-(Reporting by Jamie Freed in Sydney; Additional reporting by Stella Qiu in Beijing, Neil Jerome Morales in Manila, Heekyong Yang in Seoul and Jessica Damiana in Jakarta; Editing by Christopher Cushing)
+(Reporting by Jamie Freed in Sydney; Additional reporting by Stella Qiu in Beijing, Neil Jerome Morales in Manila and Jessica Damiana in Jakarta; Editing by Christopher Cushing)

 ((Jamie.Freed@thomsonreuters.com; +61 2 9321 8174;))